sgielen/lrcb-rpa/README.txt

 LRCB-RPA
 ========

-This project builds a tool for the Dutch expert centre for screening (LRCB, Landelijk Referentiecentrum voor Bevolkingsonderzoek).
+This project builds a tool for the Dutch Expert Centre for Screening (LRCB, Landelijk Referentiecentrum voor Bevolkingsonderzoek).
 It is intended for radiologist performance assessments (RPA).
+It is provided as-is, with no explicit or implicit guarantees and its use is purely the responsibility of the user.
+See the LICENSE.txt file for more details.

 Building
 --------